 Located a 30-minute drive away from Tucson, Saguaro National Park will reward you with the dramatic beauty of the Sonoran Desert.
 Established in 1933, the park is named for the gigantic indigenous cacti (saguaro) that are sprinkled throughout the park.

-The park features 91,327 acres of land, which is divided into two sections: the Rincon Mountains from the east and the Tucson Mountains from the west.
+The park spans 91,327 acres of land, which is divided into two sections: the Rincon Mountains to the east and the Tucson Mountains to the west.

 8. Discover Tohono Chul Park